 What do single moms, stay-at-home dads, professionals who happen to be women, men who like to dress colorfully, infertile people, and homosexuals have in common?
 They’re often viewed by society as sad, bad, and even a little suspicious.

 Those judgments all stem originally from one idea: that females are naturally passive and more caring, and males are naturally aggressive and more intelligent.
 It’s an idea that is deeply embedded in our social system and dictates much of our behavior.
 It’s also an idea that has nothing to do with what is actually going on in nature.

 Crime Against Nature, both as a book and as a series of paintings, exposes the true diversity of natural behaviors.

 The print version is available for $32.
 This price includes shipping within the United States, but, if you would like the book to be sent elsewhere, please email me for details.

-You can read the digital version for FREE here by clicking on the large cover image at the top of this page, or you can see the complete e-book on Facebook in the form of this photo album.
-There’s also a downloadable PDF version of the book available for $6.
+You can read the digital version for free by clicking on the large cover image at the top of this page.
+There’s also a downloadable PDF of the book available for $6.